 Copenhagen is the capital of Denmark.
 Nearly 1.3 million people live in the metropolitan area of Copenhagen, making it the most populous city in Scandinavia.
 A number of annual international ranking lists seek to compare universities with each other.
 The method behind the rankings varies.
 Some rankings adjust the method every year, which may cause results to fluctuate considerably from year to year.

 - Applications Deadline: December 14, 2018

-- Study Subject: The studentships are awarded within the Faculty of Law, University of Copenhagen.
+- Study Subject: Scholarships are awarded within the Faculty of Law, University of Copenhagen.

 - Scholarship Award: Successful candidates will be employed in accordance with the agreement between the Danish Confederation of Professional Associations and the Ministry of Finance concerning the salary of PhD students.
 If you are offered a PhD position, you will receive a regular monthly salary in accordance with Danish law and you will be entitled to an annual research budget.
 The Faculty does not provide accommodation.

-- Nationality: The studentships are available for international students.
+- Nationality: Scholarships are available for international students.

-- Number of Scholarships: Five opportunities are available.
+- Number of Scholarships: Five scholarships are available.